Sharron Angle: 2024 run for Nevada State Senate

 Angle ran for State Senate in the 15th district.
 Angle came in second in the primary with 42% of the vote to Mike Ginsburg’s 51%.

 2026 run for Secretary of State of Nevada

-Angle is currently running for Secretary of State of Nevada in the 2026 election.
+Angle ran in the Republican primary for Secretary of State of Nevada in the 2026 election.
+She lost to Jim Marchant.

 Political positions

 Education

 Angle believes that the U.S. Department of Education should be eliminated and that the local approach yields the best academic results ("[The] best education is the education that is controlled closest to the local level as possible.")
 Angle also holds that the Department of Education is "unconstitutional" and should not be involved in dictating educational standards from Washington, D.C.

 United Nations

 Angle believes that the U.S. should withdraw from the United Nations, saying it is a bastion of liberal ideology and "the umpire on fraudulent science such as global warming."